Aigerim-Zh/Kickstarter-Analysis/README.md

 We saw that among all Kickstarter campaigns in our data, the theater category had the most successful outcomes.
 It would be beneficial to find out in which months it is best to launch a theater campaign.

-The sheet "Theater Outcomes by Launch Date" analyzes the outcomes for the theater campaigns by month.
+**The "Theater Outcomes by Launch Date" sheet** analyzes the outcomes for the theater campaigns by month.

 The data below, more or less, exhibits an overall trend.
 There is a general increase in the number of successful theater campaigns between March and May, where May has the highest number of successful campaigns.
 After May, there is a general decrease in successful outcomes, reaching the lowest number in December.
-The number of canceled campaigns stays roughly stable throughout the year with overall low counts.
+The number of canceled campaigns stays roughly stable throughout the year with overall low counts, with the maximum of 7 campaigns in January and the minimum of 1 in July.

 ![](https://github.com/Aigerim-Zh/kickstarter-analysis/blob/main/resources/Theater_Outcomes_vs_Launch.png)